-NOTE: The ASUS StereoTV utility can only be used with the Deluxe Combo.
+NOTE: The ASUS StereoTV utility can only be used with the Deluxe/TVR (or models with Video-In/TV-Out) model.

 It can be used to view stereo video images with the optional 3D glasses (ASUS VR-100G) using your monitor or TV as screen from traditional consumer devices, such as videocassette players, camcorders, digital cameras, and laser disc players through the onboard RCA or SVHS VIDEO-IN connectors.